online-ml/river/docs/releases/unreleased.md

 - Introduced `neighbors.NearestNeighbors` for searching nearest neighbors.
 - Vastly refactored and simplified the nearest neighbors logic.

+## proba

+- Added `proba.Rolling` to measure a probability distribution over a window.

 ## rules

 - AMRules's `debug_one` explicitly indicates the prediction strategy used by each rule.